Today I have an interview for you on the Importance of Scapular Exercises.

-Well, the interview is with me.
+Well, the discussion is with me.

 Enjoy the interview with me as I chat about scapular exercise.

 I’ll have him introduce himself and then will get to the questions.
-All right, thanks Rick, take it away.
+All right, thanks, Rick, take it away.

 That’s kind of who I am, Kate.